jonseymour/sudoku/README.md

 is not unique and therefore the original puzzle does not have a unique completion.

 ##Coloring Conflict
 When a value is found that is restricted to a pair of cells within a group then if one cell contains the value, the other one must not and vice versa.
 We note this by coloring one cell with an 'on' color and the other cell with an 'off' color.
-Furthermore, if cells 'a' and 'b' are a pair in the same coloring network and 'b' and 'c' are a pair in the same coloring network, then all of 'a', 'b' and 'c' must be in the same coloring network and cells 'a' and 'c' must be of the same color.
+Furthermore, if cells 'a' and 'b' are a pair in a coloring network and 'b' and 'c' are a pair in a coloring network, then all of 'a', 'b' and 'c' must be in the same coloring network and cells 'a' and 'c' must be of the same color.

-Each coloring network has two sets - an 'on' and and 'off' set.
-The 'on' set consists of those cells that are colored 'on' by the network, the 'off' set consists of the other cells which, by definition, are colored 'off'.
+Each coloring network has two color sets - an 'on' and and 'off' set.
+The 'on' set consists of those cells that are colored 'on' by the network, the 'off' set consists of the other cells which are colored 'off'.

-Each coloring network also has a two sets of neighbours - one for each color.
-These neighbours are cells that may contain the same value as the coloring network and intersect with groups that intersect with cells that are in the coloring network.
+Each color set also has a neighbourhood set which consists of cells that are in the same groups as cells in the color set.
+The neighbourhood sets and color sets of a coloring network are all mutually disjoint.

 As each group restricted pair of cells is discovered we create, extend or merge the coloring networks associated with each member of the pair and also extend the neighbourhood of each color (for that coloring network).
-If we ever discover a non-empty intersection between the neighbourhoods of each color, then we can exclude the value from the cells in the intersection since a given cell can't simultaneously be both on and off.
+If we ever discover a non-empty intersection between the neighbourhoods of each color, then we can exclude the value from the cells in the intersection since a given cell in a coloring network can't simultaneously be colored both 'on' and 'off' and the only way to avoid this contradiction is if cells in the intersection cannot contain the value.

 #BUILDING
 Install the golang tool chain for your host, then run: